renemeza/APH_SSO/README.md

-# CASinoApp
+# APHSSOSystem

-Ready to use CAS server.
+Ready to use CAS server for APH.

 ## Setup

-Please check our [documentation](http://casino.rbcas.com/docs/) to learn how to setup CASino.